-The ACR Committee on Training and Workforce is pleased to present the Virtual Rheumatology Practicum for Pediatric Rheumatology Fellows (ViP - Pediatric).
-This series began on July 13, 2021 and ran each Tuesday and Friday through August 6.
-ViP is designed for first-year fellows in training enrolled in adult fellowship programs.
-View the ViP program schedule for the schedule of topics, learning objectives, and recommended reading materials.
+The ACR Committee on Rheumatology Training and Workforce Issues is pleased to present the Virtual Rheumatology Practicum for Pediatric Fellows (ViP - Pediatric).
+The 2022 series began on July 19 and concluded on August 12.
+ViP - Pediatric is designed for first-year fellows in training enrolled in pediatric fellowship programs.
+Session recordings are available below.

 Watch ViP - Pediatric Playlist